-All PTA expenses must be paid with a PTA check (or Prefunded Debit Card, if e-Commerce Policy has been adopted by your PTA), either issued for the original expenditure or as a reimbursement to an individual for expenses he or she has personally paid.
+All PTA expenses must be paid with a PTA check (or Prefunded Debit Card, if the e-Commerce Policy has been adopted by your PTA), either issued for the original expenditure or as a reimbursement to an individual for expenses he or she has personally paid.
 Sales tax refund requests can only be made for expenses paid by a PTA check.
 The use of Petty Cash systems is prohibited in PTAs.
 The following rules govern issuance of PTA checks:

 - All PTA checks must be signed by two authorized officers: the treasurer, except in an emergency, and preferably the president.
-The signers may not be related by blood or marriage, nor reside in the same household. - Neither the Principal nor the Teacher Vice Presidents should sign PTA checks to avoid any possible conflict of interest. - Checks should only be issued after a Check Request form is completed. - Receipts must be attached to Check Request forms. - A blank, signed check should never be given to anyone. - When the PTA membership approves funds to be given to the school, it is preferable that the PTA pay bills directly.
-The school can also be reimbursed for specific purchases made for the PTA within the approved budget; copies of purchase orders and/or itemized receipts should be provided to the PTA.
-If direct payment or reimbursement is not possible, the funds should be given to the school in the form of a grant.
-A written grant agreement between the PTA and the school should be signed by the PTA president and treasurer and the school principal.
+The signers may not be related by blood or marriage, nor reside in the same household. - Neither the Principal nor the Teacher Vice Presidents should sign PTA checks to avoid any possible conflict of interest. - Checks should only be issued after a Check Request form is completed. - Itemized Receipts must be attached to Check Request forms. - A blank, signed check should never be given to anyone. - When the PTA membership approves funds to be given to the school, a grant agreement must be used.
+A written grant agreement between the PTA and the school should be signed by the PTA president, PTA treasurer, and the school principal.
 The agreement should specify the amount of money to be granted, the purpose for which it is to be used, the date by which it is to be spent, and statements that the school will provide an accounting of the funds to the PTA and that unused funds will be returned to the PTA.
-(See Appendix 2 for a Sample Grant Agreement.)
+(See Appendix 2 for a Sample Grant Agreement.) - The grant may be funded by direct purchase by the PTA, reimbursement to the school for their purchases made, or upfront funding to the school.
+Upfront funding to the school should only be utilized when direct purchase by the PTA or reimbursement to the school is not possible as this method results in greater risk for lack of documentation and funds being used for unintended purposes.
+Grant agreements must be reconciled each fiscal year before closing the PTA books.
+In the case where the PTA has prefunded a school grant, any remaining funds must be repaid to the PTA and may not be used by the school for another purpose.